octopus-db/documentation/docs/source/data_tables.rst

    :file: ./csv_tables/expage_DataCore.csv
    :header-rows: 1

 * OBSID1 -- Unique age identifier provided as part of the compilation.
-Serves as back reference to parent expage fork (https://expage.github.io), with running alphabetic letter(s) added to the original “Sample ID”.
+Serves as back reference to parent ExpAge fork (https://expage.github.io), with running alphabetic letter(s) added to the original “Sample ID”.

 * OBSID2 -- Original sample identifier (as published).
 This is NOT the laboratory code provided by some labs, but the ID used by authors of the source publication to identify the sample.